 Circumstances over which you have no control (e.g., fire alarms or power outages) may interrupt testing.
 If testing is interrupted and time permits, note the amount of remaining time, secure any test materials, and secure the room.
-When normal conditions are restored, the proctor will need to resume all tests in PAN (see note below).
+When normal conditions are restored, have student exit the test properly (directions on page 36), the proctor will need to resume all tests in PAN (see note below).
 Interruptions should not reduce the total amount of time students are given to complete the test.
-Instructions for exiting and resuming the online test are on page 35.
+Instructions for exiting and resuming the online test are on page 36.